ARM-software/astc-encoder/Docs/FormatOverview.md

 - - -

-_Copyright © 2019-2022, Arm Limited and contributors.
-All rights reserved._
+_Copyright © 2019-2022, Arm Limited and contributors._